-From our first article Comparing Choices, the nine keys to winning through comparing alternatives, to the final article, Constant Vigilance, the five methods describing where to focus our attention in order to preserve our positions, this is the complete list of the Golden Key Strategy Playbook's articles.
+From our first article Comparing Choices, the nine keys to winning through comparing alternatives, to the final article, Constant Vigilance, the five methods describing where to focus our attention to preserve our positions, this is the complete list of Sun Tzu's Playbook's articles.
 View the complete list here.

 Our original "nine formulas" now make up the nine volumes of our Playbook.
 This outline allows you to see a chart of each of these nine areas of strategic skills.
 Clicking on each expands the graphics to see titles of articles.
 MEMBERS ONLY: Clicking on article names in expanded graphic takes you to the on-line article.
 See the Playbook outline here.

 The Science of Strategy Institute welcomes the strategic ideas from contributors around the world, but it was inspired and founded on the work of Gary Gagliardi.
 In just over a decade, Gary Gagliardi has won more award recognition in more categories than any nonfiction author.
 This body of work in business, sports, philosophy and so on provide the basis for what would eventually become the Playbook, drawing examples from all those competitive arenas.
 See the award-winning books on which the Playbook is based.

 The author of the Playbook, Gary Gagliardi, used Sun Tzu's Golden Key Strategy to start and build one of the Inc. 500 fasters growing companies in America.
 After selling his successful business, Gary "retired" to spend the next twenty years training leaders in the world's largest organizations.
 At the same time, he wrote a series of award-winning books on using better strategy in decision-making.
 The articles in the Playbook grew out of these decades of work.
 Learn more about Gary Gagliardi here.